 “A company could pull data from Twitter or Facebook to hear what customers are saying about their service, product ease of use, billing methodologies, etc.,” Augustin said.
 “This customer feedback can be analyzed to then revise or improve a product or service.”

-Companies can also segment and qualify leads using information that can be found on the Internet, Augustin added.
-In doing so, small businesses with limited marketing and sales resources can use smart filters and segmentation tools to find the best prospects, he said.
+Companies can also segment and qualify leads using information that can be found on the internet, Augustin added.
+In doing so, small businesses with limited marketing and sales resources can use smart filters and segmentation tools in their CRM to identify the best prospects.

-When companies think of Big Data, they often imagine a risky, multimillion-dollar, resource- and time-intensive IT investment, but that doesn’t always turn out to be true, he added.
+When companies think of big data, they often imagine a risky, multimillion-dollar, resource- and time-intensive information technology investment, but that doesn’t always turn out to be true, he added.